Planting the First Forest

 Native species support local wildlife and create a balanced ecosystem.

-Trees in the UI Miyawaki Forest
+Trees in the UI Miyawaki Forests

 All trees planted in the UI Miyawaki forest are native to Johnson County, IA.
 The trees are a diverse mix of canopy trees, understory trees, and shrubs, including: